Redocly/redoc/docs/quickstart/html.md

 - `specOrSpecUrl`: Either a JSON object with OpenAPI specification or a URL to the specification in JSON or YAML format.
 - `options`: See [options object](https://redoc.ly/docs/api-reference-docs/configuration/) reference.
-- `element`: DOM element ReDoc will be inserted into.
+- `element`: DOM element Redoc will be inserted into.
-- `callback`(optional): Callback to be called after ReDoc has been fully rendered.
+- `callback`(optional): Callback to be called after Redoc has been fully rendered.
-  It is also called on errors with error as the first argument.
+  It is also called on errors with `error` as the first argument.

 #### Examples